'Mr. Prada' indicted in killing of Baton Rouge therapist

 Abraham, 69, was found dead, wrapped in a tarp and dumped alongside U.S. Hwy.
 51 in Tangipahoa Parish on Sept.
 29.

 Thomas, 20, became a potential suspect after he was seen driving Abraham's car.
-He is accused of leading police on a vehicle before crashing the car and running away.
+He is accused of leading police on a vehicle chase before crashing the car and running away.

 Sheriff's office records say surveillance video shows Abraham was last seen alive outside Thomas’ apartment complex the day before his body was found.